hackoregon/team-budget/README.md

 ```

 The sort order returned by /summary is always the same, i.e. you are not allowed to pass parameters
-to change the sort order, although that could be an enhancement in the future.
+to change the sort order.
+However, that could be an enhancement in the future.

 (3) Download all Key Performance Measure (KPM) data.
 ```